It may be raining and cold outside, but we say it’s the perfect time to do some gardening!

 - V: pruning in a v-shape allows sunlight in to the centre of the plant.

 - Hydrangeas: Notoriously tricky, hydrangeas do well with a bi-annual pruning, one in summer and one now, in winter.
-Read an article with more in-depth advice here: [link to:
+Read an article with more in-depth advice here.

 - July is the time to prune summer and autumn flowering climbers and shrubs like cassia, clematis, golden shower, barleria, ribbon bush, wild dagga and westringia.